Help us improve

 By yzavyas

-Architectural reasoning with The Guild.
-13 specialized agents with orthogonal perspectives for multi-viewpoint architecture review.
+Launch 13 specialized AI agents with orthogonal architectural perspectives for multi-viewpoint codebase review, including hexagonal architecture and operations analysis.

 npx claudepluginhub yzavyas/claude-1337 --plugin arch-guildAdvocate for the next developer.
 Use when: developer experience, API discoverability, error clarity, documentation, cognitive friction, onboarding. <example> Context: Reviewing error handling. user: "Our API returns 'Error: 500' with no details." assistant: "I'll invoke Ace to assess the DX impact." <commentary> Cryptic errors hurt DX.
 Ace's domain. </commentary> </example> <example> Context: Discussing SDK design. user: "Should we use builder pattern or constructor?" assistant: "Let me get Ace's view on discoverability." <commentary> API ergonomics is Ace's territory. </commentary> </example>